ouss150/mob-programming-challenge/README.md

 - create /config/mongodb.js
 - use the [Mongoose Introduction](https://my.ironhack.com/lms/courses/course-v1:IRONHACK+WDFT+202006_PAR/units/ironhack-course-chapter_4-sequential_3-vertical)
 - connect to the database
-- you can test your file separately with nodemon
+- you can test your file separately with node

 ### -------- Iteration 5 --------

-- update app.js
+- in app.js
 - include the .env configuration
 - then, require the database config file ;)
 - then, set the intial config for hbs and public assets

-- for the moment, let's **hardcode** a const users (an array objects)
+- for the moment, let's **hardcode** 2 arrays
+-  A / const **users** (an array objects)
   - each object has 3 properties:
     - name
     - email
     - favorite-langage
+-  B / const **images** (an array strings)
+    - each string represent the path to an image (see iteration 3)

 - listen to the PORT stored in .env